 In fact, in a post-assessment survey, 78.7% of our past students said that doing real-time mocks was the most crucial part of their preparation for the OSCE.

 The remaining 21.3% had been less prepared in terms of their legal knowledge so needed to focus on their self-learning through revision.
 Knowledge of the law is the first basic step in preparation, and it is fundamental to have this to gain the most benefit from these mocks.

 Moreover, our SQE2 training also covers soft non-legal skills like SQE exam techniques, stress management, speed, concentration, and other tips and tricks to help you face this difficult examination.

 It is important to remember that the responsibility for learning ultimately falls on you, the candidate.
 Nobody can insert the necessary knowledge into your brain, and given the level of difficulty of the SQE assessments, it is simply not possible to “wing it”.
 Trying to cram at the last minute just to get through the assessment won’t give you the long-term retention you need to practice effectively as a solicitor in real life.
 This is also why the Competence Statement focuses heavily on planning and management skills, and why practising solicitors must continue to verify their competence annually.

 It is up to you to do the work, and to plan your SQE self-study in such a way that you truly memorise the legal knowledge and retain it in long-term memory through active application in realistic scenarios.
-We have designed our training methods and the Superexam platform with this in mind – to facilitate your own planning, learning, and knowledge retention through simulated mock stations.
+We have designed our training methods and the Superexam platform with this in mind – to facilitate your own planning, learning, and knowledge retention through simulated mock stations with SQE Practice Questions.